 Working culutre in Japan moving to japan

-After reading this far, you probably know by now that Japanese fluency is rather important when it comes to job-hunting in Japan.
+After reading this far, you probably know by now that Japanese fluency is quite important when it comes to job-hunting in Japan.
 Not being able to speak Japanese will limit your options, as many will require an N1 or N2 certificate from the Japanese Language Proficiency Test (JLPT), the top two levels.
-We recommend learning some Japanese, or you can look into international companies that may not require Japanese language skills.

-Check out our blog about traits of people that will be happy living in Japan here to find out more about moving to Japan.
+Check out our blog about traits of people that will be happy living in Japan to find out more about moving to Japan.

-Top jobs in Japan for foreigners
+Top Jobs in Japan for Foreigners

-IT companies
+IT Companies

 If you have experience in IT such as programming and engineering, there are a lot of opportunities for you in Japan.
 In fact, it is one of the industries that are actively seeking foreign workers.
 In many cases, even if you don’t speak Japanese, you can get hired by companies in Japan.
 Many foreigners working in Japan, especially in Tokyo, are in the IT industry.
+These jobs can also help you save money in Japan due to their competitive salaries.

-Nursing care
+Nursing Care

 Nrusing industry in Japan

 The Ministry of Health and Welfare of Japan estimates that there will be a shortage of 380,000 nursing care personnel by 2025.
 Even now, there is a serious shortage of personnel in the nursing care industry.
 Due to this shortage, it is now easier for people to acquire a job in this field, regardless of prior experience.
+Working in nursing care can help you save money in Japan due to the high demand and job security.

-English teacher
+English Teacher

 English teaching in Japan